 If you are just starting out, I say focus on building 1-2 social media audiences first.
 Don’t spread yourself thin by trying to be on every single one!

 The first step to becoming an online influencer is to sign up for the same exact platforms that your ideal audience uses.
 This may be Instagram if your perfect audience is 25 years olds, and you plan to take a lot of high-quality photos.

 Perhaps you’re great on video and enjoy creating tutorials?
 Youtube may be better suited for you.

-To set yourself up for success, think about what are your perks and what is the best way to connect to your audience.
-If your ideal audience is professionals who are interested in resume building then LinkedIn will be a better fit for you over TikTok which tends to cater to a younger teen demographic and be an extremely casual social media platform.
+To set yourself up for success, think about what your perks are and what is the best way to connect to your audience.
+If your ideal audience is professionals who are interested in resume building, then LinkedIn will be a better fit for you over TikTok, which tends to cater to a younger teen demographic and be an extremely casual social media platform.

 STEP 3: Study your craft

 So you’ve decided on your niche and the platforms you will focus on, okay now what?